 Although I’d never tried to top my beloved Krusteaz lemon bars (a childhood staple), when many of you requested a lemon bar bake off, I decided to try find the best lemon bar recipe from scratch!
-I tested 9 of the most unique and popular lemon bar recipes and had 37 taste testers provide feedback to help you find the perfect lemon bar for your taste profile.
+I tested 9 of the most unique and popular lemon bar recipes with 37 taste testers.
+This will definitely help you find the perfect lemon bar for your taste profile!

 - 37 total tasters

 - All 9 recipes were baked fresh the day of, chilled or left to cool at room temperature per each recipe

 - All recipes were served either room temperature or slightly chilled (removed from the fridge ~1 hour before tasting)

 - All tasters ranked each lemon bar curd and crust on a scale from 0-10 for flavor, texture, and overall as a whole

 - All lemon bars were baked either in a glass or metal 8×8 or 9×9 pan, per each recipe.
 Pans were lined with parchment paper, foil or simply greased per the recipe.